tsuresh83/PracticalAspectsOfDeepLearning/README.md

 # PracticalAspectsOfDeepLearning
-Programming examples from Andrew Ng's course on coursera
+Programming exercise solutions for Andrew Ng's course on coursera